lmu-osc/Introduction-RStudio-Git-GitHub/SSH.md

 *id_ed25519.pub*

 If you do you, can skip the section that generate a SSH key pair, and go to the section 'Adding a new SSH key to your GitHub account'.
-If you don't have an existing public and private key pair, or if you receive an error that ~/.ssh doesn't exist, that this file location doesn't exist, or that you can't access this folder, go head and generate a new SSH key pair!
+**If you don't have an existing public and private key pair, or if you receive an error that ~/.ssh doesn't exist, that this file location doesn't exist, or that you can't access this folder, go ahead and generate a new SSH key pair!**

 ## Generating an SSH key pair